A quantum N-dimer model: Planar setting

 \begin{defi} A diagram in $\R^2$ of a ribbon graph $\mathbf{G}$ is \emph{planar} if it has no crossings.
 To say $\mathbf{G}$ is planar means, possibly after isotopy, it admits a planar diagram.
 From such a planar diagram is obtained a planar embedding of the core graph $G$, and in this way the diagram is identified with $G$.
 In particular, $G$ can be thought of as a ciliated planar graph embedded in $\R^2$, where the cilia orientation conventions are the same as those described for diagrams in Definition \ref{defi:diagram}.

 A \emph{face} of $G$ means an internal face.
 The \emph{length} of a face, namely the number of edges, is denoted $l$. \end{defi}

 \begin{rema} For the remainder of the paper the main objects of study will be ciliated planar graphs $G$ planarly embedded in $\R^2$.
-We also assume for simplicity that $G$ is $2$-connected, that is, has no cut points.
 Note that, by equipping $G\subset\R^2$ with the blackboard framing and thinking of it as a ribbon graph $\mathbf{G}\subset\R^2\times\{0\}\subset\R^3$, it makes sense to talk about the quantum trace $\trq(m)$ of a multiweb $m\in\Omega_n$ in $G$.
 (This quantum trace is independent of ambient planar isotopy of $G$.) \end{rema}